wwt/SwiftCurrent/wiki/Getting-Started-SwiftUI.md

 ## Overview

 This guide will walk you through getting a [Workflow](https://wwt.github.io/SwiftCurrent/Classes/Workflow.html) up and running in a new iOS project.
-If you would like to see an existing project, clone the repo and view the `SwiftUIExampleApp` scheme in `SwiftCurrent.xcworkspace`.
+If you would like to see an existing project, clone the repo and view the `SwiftUIExample` scheme in `SwiftCurrent.xcworkspace`.

 The app in this guide is going to be very simple.
 It consists of a view that will host the [WorkflowView](https://wwt.github.io/SwiftCurrent/Structs/WorkflowView.html), a view to enter an email address, and an optional view for when the user enters an email with `@wwt.com` in it.
 Here is a preview of what the app will look like: